 Fear thundered through Klaus’s bones as he’d repeated the hymn ingrained in him since primary school.
 As his childhood friend Charite—before she became Omicron—had gripped his arm tightly, he could hear her thoughts echoing his own.
 I don’t want to die; I don’t want to die.

 When Klaus had seen his first dead body on the battlefield—one felled by his own conjured rifle and fresh with ichor pouring out from all bodily orifices—he had puked.
-Stein had tormented him all the while, urging him to conjure a book “to help him grow some balls.”
+Stein had tormented him all the while, urging him to conjure a self-help book “to help him grow some balls.”
 Klaus had continued to heave on the ground until First Lieutenant Werner Waltz ripped him up to a stand with an iron grip.

 “Enough, Private Kleine,” Werner had said coldly.
 “You’re a Capricornian.
 If you have time for regrets, then you’re wasting my time.”
 In other words, there was no time for regrets.